xuwang/kube-gitlab-authn/README.md

 # Kubernetes Webhook Token Authenticator for GitLab

-kube-gitlab-authn implements GitLab webwook token authenticator using [go-gitlab]( github.com/xanzy/go-gitlab) to allow users to use GitLab Personal Access Token to access Kubernetes cluster.
+kube-gitlab-authn implements GitLab webhook token authenticator using [go-gitlab]( github.com/xanzy/go-gitlab) to allow users to use GitLab Personal Access Token to access Kubernetes cluster.
 It is based on the work of [kubernetes-github-authn](https://github.com/oursky/kubernetes-github-authn/), please refer to the original [README](https://github.com/oursky/kubernetes-github-authn/blob/master/README.md) for the GitHub webhook token authenticator's design and implementation.

+## Features

+* Support user kubernetes cluster authentication using GitLab personal access token
+* Map GitLab users to kubenenetes users
+* Map GitLab groups to Kubernetes groups
+* Support RABC based authorization

 ## How to use